michnovka/dockontrol/README.md

 PHP 7.3+ (with CURL, GD and BCMath extensions), [michnovka/openwebnet-php](https://github.com/michnovka/openwebnet-php) submodule to communicate with Bticino

-For NUKI and logging NTP running on server to get correct time
+For NUKI and logging the main server should have NTP service to get correct time

 ## Hardware